miklevin/MikeLev.in/_posts/2022-04-26-turning-repo-into-nbdev-project.md

 headline: "Transforming Repo into nbdev Project: My Journey"
 description: I created a GitHub repo for my project, blogslicer, and connected it to my local directory.
 After editing the settings.ini file, I moved and renamed the notebook into the repo, added the necessary cells and comments for nbdev, and attempted to publish the project.
 Finally, I altered pythonically.com to not use index.md as the journal.
 Read my blog post to learn how I did it!
 keywords: Repo, nbdev, GitHub, project, blogslicer, local directory, settings.ini, notebook, cells, comments, publishing, pythonically.com, journal
-categories: nbdev, publishing, github, notebook
+categories: notebook, github, publishing, nbdev
 layout: post
 ---